 Reach your goals faster with time tracking and work management.

-That’s when I realized the importance of trust when working with people.
+Managers need to realize the importance of trust when working with people.
 You have to allow them to get the job done the way they see it, and not the way you do.

 #2.
-Make time to appreciate people’s work
+Make time to appreciate your team’s work

 #3.
 Ditch email, embrace project management